Living Room Organizer & Storage Selector | 50+ Types • Design Guide • Complete Solutions

 • Limited storage capacity

-• Can look like clutter if overloaded
+• It can look like clutter if overloaded

 • Requires maintenance (remotes get lost)